-For all IP rights, if a right is created by an employee during the course of and in performing the duties of employment, those rights are owned by the employer.
+For all IP rights (other than Moral Rights), if a right is created by an employee during the course of and in performing the duties of employment, those rights are owned by the employer.
+Care should therefore be taken in clearly establishing duties and responsibilities of employees, and explicitly dealing with ownership of IP in employment agreements.
 Independent contractors own all rights in anything created under the contract.
+In both cases, contractual rights may displace the general position.